JuliaAI/MLJ.jl/docs/src/frequently_asked_questions.md

   whose support includes the missing class, but which is appropriately weighted with probability zero.

-Finally, we note that there is a project underway to implement (some of) the ScikitLearn.jl models as MLJ models, as an temporary expedient.
+Finally, we note that a large number of ScikitLearn.jl models are now wrapped for use in MLJ.